Adroiti/docs-for-code-review-tools/Cppcheck/incorrectLogicOperator.md

-Pattern: Incorrect logic operator
+Pattern: Redundant logical disjunction

 Issue: -

 ## Description

-Logical disjunction always evaluates to true: foo > 3 && foo < 4.
+Logical disjunction always evaluates to true: `foo > 3 && foo < 4`.
 Are these conditions necessary?
-Did you intend to use && instead?
+Did you intend to use `&& `instead?
 Are the numbers correct?
 Are you comparing the correct variables?

 ## Further Reading